juliend2/wiki_blossom/README.md

 --------
 * **Simple**: Pages are stored in flat-files on the local file system.
-* **Loves TextMate**: Each page has a link at the bottom that says "Edit in TextMate".
+* **Loves TextMate**: Each page has a link at the bottom that says "Edit with TextMate".
 When you click it, it opens the file in TextMate, so you can modify it and reload the page after you're done.

 Installation